INFORMSJoC/2023.0257/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](https://github.com/INFORMSJoC/2023.0257/blob/master/LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [RMA: Ranking based on model averaging](https://doi.org/10.1287/ijoc.2023.0257) by Z. Feng, B. He, T. Xie, X. Zhang, and P. Xian.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [RMA: Ranking based on model averaging](https://doi.org/10.1287/ijoc.2023.0257) by Z. Feng, B. He, T. Xie, X. Zhang, and X. Zong.

 ## Cite